AI Agent Index

 Deployment

-Autonomous rateOpenHands autonomously completes software engineering tasks end-to-end: writes code, runs tests, debugs failures, and submits PRs without per-step human approval once the issue or task is assigned.
+Autonomous rateOpenHands autonomously completes software engineering tasks end-to-end: it writes code, runs tests, debugs failures and submits pull requests without per-step human approval once the issue or task is assigned.
 The agent iterates until completion or until it reaches a defined stopping condition.

 Integrations